Break Rules, Clean Up Gutters: The To-Do List Of A Rookie Mayor In Sierra Leone

 But clearing up gutters was just a first step.
 Aki-Sawyerr aims to build a functioning waste collection system, rather than having the majority of Freetown's residents simply dispose of waste wherever they can — on the side of the road or in piles around their neighborhoods.
 She also aims to increase access to toilets, an ambitious goal given that only 13 percent of Sierra Leoneans have access to clean, safe facilities, according to the World Health Organization.

-She also wants to promote tourism.
+And she wants to promote tourism.
 "We live in one of the most beautiful cities in the world," she says from her office, which looks out over the Atlantic Ocean and sits in a historic 19th century building in the middle of the city's aging downtown.
 "People should be coming here, not trying to leave."

-She has other goals, too, ranging from increasing access to education to licensing street vendors so that they trade in official markets not on the city's crowded alleyways.
+She has other goals, too, ranging from increasing access to education to licensing street vendors so that they trade in official markets and not on the city's crowded alleyways.

 "For decades, there had been no structure, no focused thinking of a strategy for the city," she says.
 "But the way my brain works is with plans.
 I need to know where I'm going.
 I have to have a to-do list."

 Aki-Sawyerr is familiar with Freetown's dysfunction, having grown up in the thick of it.
-She was born just after Sierra Leone gained independence from the British and a year after Siaka Stevens became Prime Minister.
+She was born just after Sierra Leone gained independence from the British and a year after Siaka Stevens became prime minister.
 His nearly 20-year rule would become known for corruption and mismanagement, gutting the country's public institutions and ultimately plunging the country into war.

 After graduating from the country's top university, Fourah Bay College, in 1988, Aki-Sawyerr moved to England on a Commonwealth Scholarship to study at the London School of Economics.
-She then worked as an accountant, met her husband and had two kids.
+She then worked as an accountant, met her husband and had two children.
 Aki-Sawyerr always made regular trips to Sierra Leone to visit her parents and siblings and started going home more frequently during the Ebola outbreak.

 Using the business know-how she gained in the U.K.'s private sector, she took a leadership position with the National Ebola Response Center in January 2015, overseeing the country's response and facilitating coordination between the government, donors and dozens of NGOs.